hellohaptik/conversation_data/README.md

 ## Preprocessing
 Before we train the Neural model, we perform several preprocessing steps, for efficient training.
 With preprocessing we try to normalize the data, reduce vocabulary size, convert raw text into actionables, remove unnecessary data.
 The [sample_raw_unames.csv](sample_raw_unames.csv) file contains the data in raw format (without any processing).
-For maintaining privacy, we do not reveal the user-names and have replaced the names with *_name_* tag.
+For maintaining privacy, we do not reveal the user-names and have replaced the names with *\_name\_* tag.
 Following are the preprocessing steps followed:

-1. Removal of out of domain conversations
+1. **Removal of out of domain conversations**

 Haptik being a personal assistant app, users tend to ask queries from other domains in Reminders service.
 The first step involves removal of conversations from the data which do not belong to Reminders domain.
 This step is performed using the in-house domain identifier.
 Even after this step, some conversations are not filtered out because of the domain shifts that happen midway through a conversation.

-Merge Reminder Notifications
+2. **Merge Reminder Notifications**

 Users usually set multiple reminders on Haptik.
 For example, the drinking water reminder asks for how frequently should a user be reminded regarding the task.
 We often see a continuous series of a reminder notifications, in a conversation.
 In this step, we delete all such notifications except for the last one in the series.
 This reduces the number of outbound messages in data by a significant amount.

+The [sample_pruned_chats_unames.csv](sample_pruned_chats_unames.csv) file contains the data after performing the steps 1,2.
+You will see a large difference in size of the data because of the reasons explained above.

-Replace Entities
+3. Replace Entities
-In this step we replace the original text of the named entities date, time ,phone number, user name and assistant name by the “_date_”, “_time_”, “_phone_”, “_name_”, “_name_” tags respectively.
+In this step we replace the original text of the named entities date, time ,phone number, user name and assistant name by the *“\_date\_”, “\_time\_”, “\_phone\_”, “\_name\_”, “\_name\_”* tags respectively.
 This reduces the size of vocabulary significantly.
 In our scenario, the value of the entity is not important but only its presence is important.
 A separate object maintains the entities identified (explained in hybrid).
-For identifying the entities, we use the in-house NER.
+For identifying the entities, we use the in-house [NER](https://github.com/hellohaptik/chatbot_ner).

-Ex.
-Raw query: Remind me to go to gym tomorrow at 5pm Preprocessed query: Remind me to go to gym _date_ at _time_ Structured messages
+*Ex.
+Raw query:* Remind me to go to gym tomorrow at 5pm

+*Preprocessed query:* Remind me to go to gym \_date\_ at \_time\_

+4. Structured messages
 This step involves handling of UI elements.
 In case of an UI element, we simply replace the text with the corresponding ID (every structured outbound UI element has an associated ID).
 In case of the filled UI elements sent by an user, we replace the element values with element keys for all the filled element fields.

-Ex.
-Query:
+*Ex.
+Query:*
 “Wake up call

 Date: 22-10-2016

 Time: 6:05 AM”

-Preprocessed query: “wake up call date _date_ time _time_” Extracting actions from message
+*Preprocessed query:* “wake up call date \_date\_ time \_time\_”

+5. Extracting actions from message

 This is a crucial part of the preprocessing step.
-As described earlier, the corpus consists of raw text messages exchanged between user and the haptik assistant.
+The corpus consists of raw text messages exchanged between user and the haptik assistant.
 But being an utility product, just a text response is not enough to cater the user queries.
 We need a mechanism to identify the action that needs to be performed.
 While setting up or cancelling a reminder, an acknowledgement message is sent to the user.
 In this step of preprocessing, we try to utilize these messages and tag them as an action.
-Whenever an action tag is predicted as a response by the neural model, we perform that action by fetching the corresponding state in the graph model.
+Whenever an action tag is predicted as a response by the neural model, we perform that action by calling corresponding APIs.

-Ex.
-Assistant Message: Okay, done.
+*Ex.
+Assistant Message:* Okay, done.
 We will remind you to take your medicine, via a call at 2:00 PM on Tue, 18 April.
 Take care :)

-Preprocessed message: _api_call_reminder_medicine_
-State: Medicine Reminder
+*Preprocessed message:* \_api\_call\_reminder\_medicine\_

-Action: set a medicine reminder
+*Action:* set a medicine reminder

-Orthography
+6. Orthography

 In this step we first convert the string to lowercase.
 We remove all the punctuation marks.
-We replace all the numeric values with “_numeral_” tag.
-At the end of this step, the data can contain characters only from set (a-z) and a special character (“_”).
+We replace all the numeric values with “\_numeral\_” tag.
+At the end of this step, the data can contain characters only from set (a-z) and a special character (“\_”).
 This step helps reduce the vocabulary size by a significant fraction.
 While this step helps training on smaller data, the downside of this approach is that, we have to introduce a post-processing step for making the response look appropriate.

+The [sample_preprocessed.csv](sample_preprocessed.csv) file contains the data after performing steps 3, 4 and 5.